sakritz/dungeons-and-beans/content/The Bean Bois/Runa.md

 ---
 aliases:
-tags: PCs, TheNightKnights, TheBeanBois, Wizard
+tags:
+- PCs
+- TheNightKnights
+- TheBeanBois
+- Wizard
 ---
 **Gnome Wizard of the School of Illusion**